Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 Surgical neck

-Narrow intercept, frequent site of fractures.
+Narrow interception, frequent site of fractures.

 Deltoid tuberosity

-Attachment site of the deltoid muscle.
+Insertion site of the deltoid muscle.

 Head -